E S S E N T I A L E N G L I S H

 5. Some/Any, Much/Many, A lot of/Lots of

-SECTION B : News article and exercises (keywords etc.)
+SECTION B : News article and questions (keywords etc.)

 SECTION C : Vocabulary - Medical and other . . .